-The science of nursing instills critical and creative thinking that allows the student to apply abstract concepts to concrete situations using methodological skills and current evidence.
-The Citadel nurses uses scholarly knowledge and applies it to the care of others in a disciplined approach through accepted standards of professional practice.
-H/she provides safe and quality care as a contributing member of the interprofessional team by managing knowledge and information that meets the unique needs of individuals, families and communities his/her patients and their families.
+The application of clinical judgement enables the student to apply abstract concepts to concrete situations using methodological skills and current evidence.
+The Citadel nurse understands and applied evidence-based practice in accordance with accepted standards of professional practice.
+H/she provides safe and quality care as a contributing member of the interprofessional team.

-Vision: To educate nurses who are prepared to be leaders in the healthcare environment.
+The vision of the Swain Department of Nursing is to educate nurses who are prepared to be leaders in the healthcare environment.

-The core values for the Swain Department of Nursing are:
+Core values of the Swain Department of Nursing are: